 How to Improve Your Heart Health

-Here are a few practical yet simple steps you can take at your end that will surely get you on the road to a healthier heart and better health in general.
+In here you can check health news, take a look also to a few practical yet simple steps you can take at your end that will surely get you on the road to a healthier heart and better health in general.

 Say Goodbye to Smoking

 Smoking is one of the major risk factors of cardiovascular diseases.
 The nicotine in cigarettes stimulates the body to produce a hormone called “adrenaline” which makes the heart beat faster and raises the blood pressure.
 Smoking also reduces the amount of oxygen that the blood can carry to the heart, this damages the artery walls.
 Other chemicals present in cigarettes damage the lining of the arteries and make the blood more likely to clot.
 All of these things increase the risk of stroke, heart attack, angina, and peripheral arterial disease.
+People can check out Cpr Training Waterloo, if they need to learn about CPR training and other First aid training services.

 Saying goodbye to smoking is the single most important thing you can do to improve your heart health.